-Capstone 4: Systemic Improvement
+Capstone 4: Systems Designer

 According to the Glossary of Education Reform, "systemic improvement" is synonymous with systemic reform and impacts multiple levels, philosophies, changes, and phases.
 Within every organization comes the need for change, thus impacting multiple facets of the educational landscape.
 Rarely does reform impact a single element within a system, but more a multi-faceted and ongoing approach to making things better.
 Instructional leaders who seek change do their homework and gather data to make informed decisions in an effort to inform school improvement efforts.

 Fostering Systemic Improvement

 An instructional leaders' role in enacting meaningful change is peppered with initiatives and frameworks.
 Educational technology is an evolving arena, and school leaders must be mindful of issues impacting systemic improvement.